TheOpponent/mr-otcs/README.md

 See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions on Raspberry Pi.

-The playlist is either a Python list or a text file with filenames:
+The playlist is a text file with filenames:
 ```
 Video Name 1.mp4
 Video Name 2.mp4